-Penn State's Green Teams initiative officially began in the summer of 2009, and since then participants have had many sustainability successes.
+Penn State's Green Teams initiative officially began in the summer of 2009, and since then these volunteer groups have engaged their peers and worked to expand their understanding of sustainability.
+Their activities have covered topics from reduction of waste to recycling, health and energy, to biodiversity, spanning most of the SDG goals.
 Continue reading to learn more about the positive changes Green Teams have made to save resources, both financial and natural, and to improve the health and happiness of our community.

 See what Green Teams across the Commonwealth have been up to lately to make waves in sustainability!